Advice for British nationals with mental health needs, their families and carers, to prepare for travelling and living abroad.

 Travel Advice pages contain the contact details for the emergency services in most countries.
 In the European Union, you can phone 112 for the emergency services.

-How the Foreign and Commonwealth Office (FCO) can help
+How the Foreign, Commonwealth & Development Office (FCDO) can help

 - listen to you and help you consider your options